HariomJoshi/ContestX/README.md

 4. **Start services**

 If on Mac OS:
-- Start frontend using `npm run dev`
 - For backend, just give execution permission to start-all.sh using `chmod +x start-all.sh`
 - execute `./start-all.sh`
-- Go inside backend and run `docker compose up` (you need to have docker installed in your computer)

 On windows OS
 - Start frontend using `npm run dev`